Frankdias92/newProjetStore/README.md

 **Description**

-This is an e-commerce website showcasing a virtual drift pilot and their products.
+This e-commerce website showcases a vitual drift pilot and their products, catering to Asseto Corsa enthusiasts and fans of virtual drifting.
 It features a user-friendly interface with the following sections:

 - **Home:** Introduces the virtual drift pilot and their expertise.
 - **Explorer:** Allows navigation through product categories.